zesk/build/docs/tools/os.md

 ### `reverseFileLines` - Reverse output lines

-Reverses a pipe's input lines to output using an awk trick.
+Reverses a pipe\'s input lines to output using an awk trick.
 Do not recommend on big files.

 #### Exit codes